Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 4. Watch videos by Ewan James.
 5. Buy official merchandise and tickets.

-Since Ewan is a teenager himself and writes songs about the highs and lows of being a teenager, he wants to target the age ranges **from 15 to 25** as his potential audience.
+Since Ewan is a teenager himself and writes songs about the highs and lows of being a teenager, he wanted to target the age ranges **from 15 to 25** as his potential audience.
 Therefore, the social media links should be prominent on every page of the site as this is how he believes his target audience predominantly communicate.